ScratchLang/ScratchLang/README.md

 chmod 755 start.sh
 ./start.sh
 ```
-If you create an alias, start the project wtih
+If you create a scratchlang command, start the project wtih
 ```
 scratchlang
 ```